World Cancer Research Fund: History

 The launch of the Second Expert Report was a big news story in the UK.
 The report was described by the New Scientist magazine as a “landmark in our understanding of diet and cancer” while The Economist said: “It is the most rigorous study so far on the links between food, physical activity and cancer”.
 Project Director of the report Professor Martin Wiseman said: “Our recommendations are based on the best science available.
 They are recommendations, not commandments.
 The whole point of them is to give people the information they need to make their everyday choices informed ones.”

-Policy Report: In February 2009, the WCRF global network published Policy and Action for Cancer Prevention, a companion document to the Second Expert Report.
+In February 2009, the WCRF global network published Policy and Action for Cancer Prevention, a companion document to the Second Expert Report.
 It included 48 recommendations for changes that different groups in society can make to help prevent cancer.
 It also included a preventability study that estimated that a third of the most common cancers in the UK could be prevented through diet, physical activity and weight management.

+In 2018, the World Cancer Research Fund International published its Third Expert Report which concluded that diet, nutrition, obesity and low physical activity are modifiable risk factors for cancer.
+The report was published on the behalf of WCRF UK, WCRF Netherlands and the American Institute for Cancer Research.

+WCRF UK is registered with the Charity Commission for England and Wales and around 95% of their funding comes from the UK public.

 Research

 WCRF UK spends about £6.2 million per year on scientific research, health policy and education programmes.

 WCRF International manages and administers the research programme on behalf of WCRF UK.
 UK researchers can apply for Investigator Initiated grants for a maximum of £250,000 for up to four years or for Seed grants for a maximum of £60,000 for two years.

 WCRF UK also works with Imperial College London on its Continuous Update Project.
 This is a process designed to keep the evidence on diet and cancer current as new evidence emerges.

+A 2025 umbrella review found that adherence to the 2007 World Cancer Research Fund/American Institute for Cancer Research (WCRF/AICR) dietary recommendations lowers risk of all cancers.